reinert/requestor/README.md

 *Ask more.
 Do less.
 Keep track of everything.*

+With the componentization movement, much attention has been given to the UI structure of a frontend application.
+We have developed many mechanisms to build UIs prepared to scale.
+Unfortunately, communication - the underlying process that feeds the UI - has not evolved accordingly.
+Although we have seen ideas like promises and observables being adopted to handle asynchronous calls, orchestrating the communication layer with the UI components is still left aside.
+It's not so hard to see well UI structured apps with a messy communication (or service/api) layer.
+Apart from that, there are some patterns and strategies that we can apply in the communication process to make it smoother and coordinated among the different UI components.
+In fact, ruling the communication process is the foundation for building sustainable and scalable frontend applications.

-Requestor is a powerful HTTP Client API for cutting-edge Java/GWT client apps.
-It offers plenty of carefully designed features that enable developers to rule the network communication process smoothly:
+Requestor is an event-driven HTTP Client API for cutting-edge frontend applications.
+It offers plenty of carefully designed features to empower the development of **communication-centric apps**.
+By focusing on the communication process as the core of frontend development, Requestor allows developers to combine requesting configuration with state management in several scope levels so that each UI component is exempted from the communication complexity and can interact with other components in a decoupled way.

+Feature highlights:
 * [**Requesting Fluent API**](#requesting-fluent-api-briefing) - code as you think, read as you code.
-* [**Event-Driven Callbacks**](#event-driven-callbacks) - chain callbacks for different results and statuses.
+* [**Event-Driven Callbacks**](#event-driven-callbacks) - set callbacks for different results in a precise event system.
 * [**Serialization**](#serialization) - serialize and deserialize payloads integrating any library.
 * [**Authentication**](#authentication) - make complex async authentication procedures in a breeze.
 * [**Middlewares**](#processors-middlewares) - asynchronously filter and intercept requests and responses.
 * [**HTTP Polling**](#poll) - make long or short polling with a single command.
 * [**Retry**](#retry) - define a retry policy with a single command.
-* [**Session**](#session) - set default options to all requests.
+* [**Session**](#session) - manage all requesting configurations in one place.
 * [**Service**](#services) - break down the API consumption into smaller independent contexts.
 * [**Store**](#store) - save and retrieve data both in different scope levels (session, service and request).
 * [**Links**](#links-hateoas) - navigate through an API interacting with its links (HATEOAS for real).